A bathroom renovation can be one of the most stressful and challenging renovation projects for your home.

 Many people don’t spend enough time researching the costs before starting the bathroom renovation, causing setbacks like skimping on fixtures, making sacrifices on design, or, worst case, not finishing the bathroom.

-It is essential to establish your renovation budget as accurately as you can before works start.
-Lighting, tile amount, product selections, tapware, towel rails, vanity styles, raw materials – it all adds up.
-The bathroom is also the only room in the house that uses every trade; plumbing, electrical, carpentry, gyprock, waterproof, tiler, painter and glazier.
+It is essential to establish your renovation budget as accurately as possible before work starts.
+Lighting, tile amount, product selections, tapware, towel rails, vanity styles, and raw materials all add up.
+The bathroom is also the only room in the house that uses every trade: plumbing, electrical, carpentry, gyprock, waterproofing, tiler, painter, and glazier.

 Do your homework, work out an honest budget, and then decide on the must-haves, would-like-to-haves and can-live-withouts.

-It’s recommended to add a buffer of about 10 per cent to the budget to pay for any unexpected costs that crop up during works.
+It’s recommended that a buffer of about 10 per cent be added to the budget to cover any unexpected costs that arise during the works.